-Freelancers who are not U.S. Persons as defined by the IRS are responsible for complying with the rules and regulations in their own jurisdictions.
-We encourage freelancers to consult with tax advisors, as Storyhunter is unable to provide tax advice.
+This content below, meanwhile, applies specifically to U.S. persons.
+If you are not a U.S. person, you are responsible for complying with the rules and regulations in your own jurisdiction.
+We recommend that you consult with a trusted tax expert or advisor.
+Storyhunter cannot provide tax advice.